stellar-deprecated/interstellar-client/README.md

-Stellar Modular Client System
+Interstellar Client
 =============================

-`mcs-stellar-client` is a reference client for the new [Stellar network](https://github.com/stellar/stellar-core).
-It uses the [modular client system](https://github.com/stellar/mcs).
+`interstellar-client` is a reference client for the new [Stellar network](https://github.com/stellar/stellar-core).
+It uses the [Interstellar Module System](https://github.com/stellar/interstellar).

-TODO: explain the mcs, and the motivation behind it

 ## Quickstart
-To get started with developing on the `mcs-stellar-client`, use [mcs-workspace](https://github.com/stellar/mcs-workspace), a repository containing the necessary configuration to easily create a environment to build and develop mcs-stellar-client on.
+To get started with developing on the `interstellar-client`, use [interstellar-workspace](https://github.com/stellar/interstellar-workspace), a repository containing the necessary configuration to easily create a environment to build and develop interstellar-client on.

 ## Guides

-The [guides](guides) directory of this git repository contains a set of development guides to help you work within the MCS.
+The [docs](https://github.com/stellar/interstellar/tree/master/docs) directory in `interstellar` repo contains a set of development guides to help you work within the Interstellar Module System.

 ## Contributing